 The STerling Hall school

-Students' engagement and suggestions also led to a reduced speed limit on Orfus Rd. between Paul David St. & Dufferin St. (from 50 to 40km).
+Students' engagement and suggestions also led to a reduced speed limit on Orfus Rd. between Paul David St. & Dufferin St. (from 50 to 40km/hr).

-In 2018, Maximum City is returning to SHS to run two new local design challenges with Grade 6 and Grade 7 students.
+In 2018, Maximum City returned to SHS to run two new local design challenges with Grade 6 and Grade 7 students on Dufferin Street and Orfus Road.

 Summer & march break programs